In this guide

 A common route to a job in cybersecurity law is to obtain a J.D. and pass the state bar exam.
 This common strategy will allow the graduate to practice law broadly while gaining specific cybersecurity experience in the workplace.
 After some time in the workplace, a licensed lawyer may petition to take a hiatus from work to return to law school and get an LL.M. or find an online LL.M. option.

 The most direct route to becoming a practicing cybersecurity legal specialist is to continue in law school for an additional year after completing a J.D. to get an LL.M.
-This is the preferred strategy for students that have the available time and financial resources.
+This is the preferred strategy for students who have the available time and financial resources.

 Education advisors recommend the LL.M. degree, especially for those students wanting to specialize in global cybersecurity law or work in cybersecurity law for an international firm.